yonseo/cibo/README.md

 # cibo
-Cibo (pronounced Shi-bo) is a minimal framework for building web apps named after Cibo from the blame manga series.
+Cibo (pronounced Shi-bo) is a minimal php framework for building web apps named after Cibo from the blame manga series.

 CIBO comes ready with:
 - login systen